 Courses outside of your regular day school

 We do not penalize students for taking courses outside of regular day school, so long as they are not repeated attempts.
-However, we discourage this practice, and ask that you explain their rationale on the AIF.
+However, we discourage this practice, and ask that you explain your rationale on the AIF.

-Admission is competitive, and our goal is to admit students who have the right preparation to be successful in a rigorous full-time program, not simply those with the best grades.
+Admission is competitive, and our goal is to admit students who have the right preparation to be successful in a rigorous full-time professional program, not simply those with the best grades.
 Taking all courses through your regular day school provides the best preparation for success in university studies.

 Due to a high level of competition, we strive to make our admission process as fair and unbiased as possible.
 Repeating courses in order to improve your average provides an unfair advantage, as compared to students who achieve high marks in their first attempts.

 For this reason, repeating courses may result in a reduction of your overall admission score, which may also impact your eligibility for scholarships.

 On your AIF, you will be required to provide an explanation for any repeated Grade 12 subjects.
 Exceptional or extenuating circumstances will be reviewed for an exemption from the penalty.